 - a Producer

-There may be variations on the above (e.g Writer/Director or Co-Producers) but the team must comprise a producer who is seperate to the director.
+There may be variations on the above (e.g Writer/Director or Co-Producers) but the team must comprise a producer who is separate to the director.

-- have not previously received production funding as a director from NZ On Air, Te Māngai Pāho or the New Zealand Film Commission
+- Has not previously received production funding from NZ On Air, Te Māngai Pāho or the New Zealand Film Commission

 This includes either directly or via another scheme for emerging film-makers funded by either of those agencies.

-NB: Additional people working on the film such as key HOD’s, cast & crew members are not required to meet the above eligibility requirements.
+NB: Additional people working on the film such as the Writer, Producer, key HOD’s, and cast & crew members are not required to meet the above age eligibility requirements.